 If you take Xarelto 1 time each day: Take the medicine as soon as you remember, and then go back to your regular schedule.
-Do not take two doses at one time.
+Do not take two doses on the same day.

-If you take Xarelto 2.5mg 2 times each day: Take your regularly scheduled dose at the next scheduled time.
+If you take the Xarelto 2.5mg tablet 2 times each day: Skip the missed dose and take your next dose at the regular time.

-If you take Xarelto 15mg 2 times each day: Take Xarelto immediately to ensure that you get 2 tablets in one day.
+If you take the Xarelto 15mg tablet 2 times each day: Take Xarelto immediately to ensure that you get 2 tablets in one day.
 You can take both tablets at one time.

 Get your prescription refilled before you run out of medicine completely.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.